Here's a helpful post from our partners at InvestingAnswers:

-Additionally, borrowing against an IRA is not permitted except in rare circumstances, but a 401(k) plan does allow for this.
-A 401(k) can even help to provide “emergency assistance” to help policyholders withdrawal as quickly and easily as possible when there are imperative needs for a household, such as a car or home repairs, or in case of a financial crisis.
+Additionally, borrowing against an IRA is not permitted, but a 401(k) plan does allow for this.
+A 401(k) can even help to provide "emergency assistance" to help policyholders withdrawal as quickly and easily as possible when there are imperative needs for a household, such as a car or home repairs, or in case of a financial crisis.

 In today’s economy, this may be an all-important decision-making element that could possibly sway prospective policyholders in the direction of the 401(k).